-6.2 Harms of Omission
+8.2 Harms of Omission

 In Christianity, no doubt among other places, there is the distinction between sins of commission and sins of omission- the first is doing something that should not be done, the second is failing to do something that should be done.
 Similarly with harms associated with ML: some are harms of commission, others harms of omission.
 When Crawford et al. discuss bias in terms of harms of allocation, harms of representation, and harms of classification (surveillance), and Suresh and Guttag extend this out to 7 harms, these are all harms of commission (Crawford 2017; Suresh and Guttag 2021).
 But information providers, including librarians also have an interest in something different.
 Provision is an aim, or to use a word with a wider span: 'service'.
 Failure to provide service can be a harm.
 It would be a harm of omission.
 Harms of omission are a little harder to deal with at a methodological level than harms of commission.
 With a harm of commission, what or who did it- the causal agent- is available.
-Whereas with omission, what or who did not do it- the absent causal agent- often needs to be identified and may not be identifiable.
+Whereas with omission, what or who did not do it-the absent causal agent-often needs to be identified and may not be identifiable.

-6.3 What to Digitize
+8.3 What to Digitize

-As mentioned in Section 1.2, ML algorithms need input data in the form of computer digital text i.e. as structured sets of 0s and 1s.
+As mentioned in Section 1.4, ML algorithms need input data in the form of computer digital text i.e. as structured sets of os and 1s.
 For text sources, or text corpuses, that are not born digital, this raises the question of what to digitize.
 In some areas, the practice certainly has been to digitize primarily what might be characterized as being 'white', 'colonial' resources: White libraries, newspaper collections of White newspapers, and so forth.
 This is a tricky area.
 We know from the fate of the Google Book project that many do not want their resources digitized, or even the resources of others (see Chapter 1.2).
 Also, we know that many peoples, tribes, or indigenous peoples, do not want some of their cultural artefacts recorded at all, let alone digitized.
+In contrast, there is the argument that digitization selection can be an anti-racist action (see, for example, S.L.
+Zeigler, Digitization Selection Criteria as Anti-Racist Action (Ziegler 2019)).

 Perhaps the ML research and practical initiatives can stay on the sidelines in this debate.
-As Elizabeth Lorang et.al. write, concerning the Library of Congress's role
+As Elizabeth Lorang et.al. write, concerning the Library of Congress's role: